gitpython-developers/smmap/README.md

 Although memory maps have many advantages, they represent a very limited system resource as every map uses one file descriptor, whose amount is limited per process.
 On 32 bit systems, the amount of memory you can have mapped at a time is naturally limited to theoretical 4GB of memory, which may not be enough for some applications.

+## Limitations

+* **System resources (file-handles) are likely to be leaked!** This is due to the library authors reliance on a deterministic `__del__()` destructor.
+* The memory access is read-only by design.
+* In python below 2.6, memory maps will be created in compatibility mode which works, but creates inefficient memory mappings as they always start at offset 0.

 ## Overview